The FFAR Fellows Program

 A 2019-2022 Fellow, from the program evaluation

-North Carolina State University and the Foundation for Food and Agriculture Research are pleased to present the 2023-2026 FFAR Fellows!
-This year the Fellows program invited 30 students from across the U.S. and Canada.
-Twenty-four Fellows are supported by an industry or analogous sponsor, which funds half of the student’s expenses for a 3-year intensive in-person and virtual professional development program.
-Six fellows are funded by the the Rockey FFAR Fellows Fund, established at the retirement of the Foundation for Food and Agriculture Research’s first executive director, Dr. Sally Rockey.
+North Carolina State University and the Foundation for Food and Agriculture Research welcome the 2024-2027 FFAR Fellows!
+This year the Fellows program invited 30 students from universities across the U.S. Twenty-five Fellows are supported by an industry or analogous sponsor, which funds half of the student’s expenses for a 3-year intensive in-person and virtual professional development program.
+Five fellows are funded by the the Rockey FFAR Fellows Fund, established at the retirement of the Foundation for Food and Agriculture Research’s first executive director, Dr. Sally Rockey.

 Graduate students gathered together on campus for a group photo.